cryptocode/stitch/README.md

 Stitch is a tool and library for Zig and C for adding and retrieving resources to and from executables.

-Why not just use `@embed` / `#embed`?
+Why not just use `@embedFile` / `#embed`?
 Stitch serves a different purpose, namely to let build systems, and *users* of your software, create self-contained executables.

 For example, instead of requiring users to install an interpreter and execute `mylisp fib.lisp`, they can simply run `./fib` or `fib.exe`

-Resoures can be anything, such as scripts, images, text, templates config files, other executables, and so on.
+Resoures can be anything, such as scripts, images, text, templates config files and other executables.

-## Use case examples
+## Some use cases
 * Self extracting tools, like an installer
 * Create executables for scripts written in your interpreted programming language
 * Include a sample config file, which is extracted on first run.
 The user can then edit this.